Cervical Screening

 VACCHO is committed to achieving equitable access to culturally safe and empowering cervical screening services for all Aboriginal and Torres Strait Islander community members in Victoria eligible for cervical screening.
 We’re working to ensure that these self-collection kits and coverings are available to our mob no matter where they access primary health care services.

-For any questions about the self-collection kits and coverings, contact the Cancer Journey Team at VACCHO.
+For any questions about the self-collection kits and coverings, contact the Screening and Early Detection team at VACCHO.

 Human Papilloma Virus (HPV) Vaccine